alibozkurtkyrd/Flutter_Furniture_App/README.md

 The Flutter Furniture App is a project created by a group of students for learning purposes.

-This is a mobile application where furniture products can be displayed and these products can be added to the cart or favorites.
+This is a mobile application where furniture products can be displayed and added to the cart or favorites.

-#Features:
+# Features:

 - Listing the furniture product in different categories.